JKerens/hugo-testing/content/post/my-second-post.md

 ---
 author: "James Kerens"
-title: "Azure Bicep Basics" # Title of the blog post.
+title: "Azure PowerShell Intro" # Title of the blog post.
-date: 2023-04-21T16:25:59-05:00 # Date of post creation.
+date: 2023-04-30T14:32:13-05:00 # Date of post creation.
-description: "A basic intro into using Azure Bicep for infrastructure as code!" # Description used for search engine.
+description: "Another Example Placeholder" # Description used for search engine.
 featured: true # Sets if post is a featured post, making appear on the home page side bar.
 draft: false # Sets whether to render this page.
 Draft of true will not be rendered.
 toc: false # Controls if a table of contents should be generated for first-level links automatically.